simon-frankau/speedball2-sound-player/README.md

    concatendated `overlay_27.bin` onto the end of the file, and then overwrote offset 0x1a478 from 0x15118 (where the overlay gets loaded) to 0x1b000 (where it gets placed after the end of the file.
+ * `data/intro` was created with `dd if=unpacked.bin of=intro.bin bs=1
+   skip=0x1bbba count=0x2d9fc`.
+I then overwrite offset 0x29df2 from
+   0x1146 to 0x0c64 in order to stop the sample for Instrument 39 from reading into data structures/code.

 TODO: Need the intro music.